 The Mt.
 Adams area is administrered by the Mt Adams Ranger District.
 This area is located in the eastern portions of Gifford Pinchot National Forest in southwest Washington, and comprises 367,000 acres.
 This area includes Mt.
 Adams Wilderness, Indian Heaven Wilderness and Trapper Creek Wilderness.

 Mt.
-Adams is a prominent landmark on the District.
+Adams is a prominent landmark in the area.
 Elevations here range between 1200 feet at the Wind River Work Center, 12 miles north of Carson, WA., and 12,276 feet at the summit of Mt.
 Adams.
 Precipitation varies from 70.7 inches of rain and 65.1 inches of snow at the Wind River Work Center and 44.1 inches of rain and 95.7 inches of snow at the Mt.
 Adams Ranger District office in Trout Lake, WA.
-The District features a great diversity of habitats and features, from old growth to second growth forest, wetland areas, low and high elevation meadows, glaciers, and low and high elevation lakes.
+The area features a great diversity of habitats and features, from old growth to second growth forest, wetland areas, low and high elevation meadows, glaciers, and low and high elevation lakes.

 Mt Adams Ranger Station:

 2455 Hwy 141

 Trout Lake, WA 98650

 TTY: (509) 395 3422